A few quick thoughts and then an introduction to our articles before you get started.

 Our aim is to gather perspectives from fields as diverse as the arts, astronomy, cognitive sciences, education, neuroscience, philosophy and physics to enable us to build resources that weave together new and unexpected patterns of creative thinking and behaviour.

 For those who feel ready for such a journey, be prepared for the unexpected.
 Established certainties and convictions need to be swept away.
 We hope to carefully peel apart your world layer by layer.
-A whole new way of seeing may emerge, constructed through moments of epiphany and inspiration, flashes of insight, feeling of awe and wonder.
+A whole new way of seeing may emerge, constructed through moments of epiphany and inspiration, flashes of insight, and feeling of awe and wonder.

 As a starting point, let’s have a quick look at those core terms that appear in our lightcolourvision.org banner.

 Without light we see nothing!
 Without light, our eyes can’t function at all!
-It is the fact that eyes respond to light that allows us to gather the information needed to not only see things but also to make sense of the world.
+It is the fact that our eyes respond to light that allows us to gather the information needed to not only see things but also to make sense of the world.

 Light has existed almost since the beginning of time and will still fill the universe long after planet Earth and its inhabitants are forgotten.